 From the outside, Hostel Celica looks like it has a bit of an identity crisis – friendly and bright, yet menacing and more than a little haunted.
 But as soon as you step inside, it’s transformed into a cool hive of activity.

-There’s a large bar and café, which spills outside into a sun trap and a fabulous Middle Eastern-style room where shoes are banned.
+There are a large bar and café, which spills outside into a sun trap, and a fabulous Middle Eastern-style room where shoes are banned.
 Here, travelers recline on cushions like pashas – albeit cocktail- and beer-quaffing ones!

 Back downstairs in the bar, locals and guests get together over a game of football in the bar area, each declaring their support for one side or the other.
 Friendly ribbing bounces between guests, but there are no bad feelings, even after the game has ended and losers are settled upon.

 On my first morning in Ljubljana, I woke up early (refreshed after a great night’s sleep in my cell!) grabbed a quick breakfast, and set out for a day in the city.

 Wandering south from the hostel, it wasn’t long before I hit the River Ljubljanica, glinting in the morning sun.

 The river is crisscrossed with bridges, some of which – like the Dragon Bridge – are worth closer inspection.
 Flanked on either side by a couple of striking-looking copper-green dragons, it’s an impressive art nouveau affair, and one of the city’s most beloved landmarks.

 A small city, Ljubljana is easy to get around on foot.
 Aside from its trademark red rooftops, much of the city is garnished with baroque fripperies and twiddly bits, which make its streets rich in fascinating little details to pick out.